wenewzhang/mixin_labs-php-bot/README2.md

     [action] => LIST_PENDING_MESSAGES
 )
 ```
-When the console output "LIST_PENDING_MESSAGES", that mean the bot connect to the mixin.one successfully!
+When the console output "LIST_PENDING_MESSAGES", that means the bot connect to the mixin.one successfully!

 ![pay-links](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/pay-links.jpg)